Keio University

 Tatsuo Ushijima

-Because I research corporate management strategy, I have many opportunities to write and speak using management terminology.
-Among these terms, there are some where the wording and the meaning match so perfectly that I want many people to use them.
-On the other hand, there are others that feel somewhat off—terms I would rather not use myself and would prefer others not to use either.
-One such term from the latter category that I have seen frequently lately is "professional manager."
-Generally, this term refers not to the "homegrown" type who joins a company and rises through the ranks to the top, but to the type of executive who is evaluated for their management skills and moves from one company to another as a leader.
-In the sense that they suddenly arrive at a company as the top executive, they can also be called "parachute-style" managers.
+In my research on corporate management strategy, I have many opportunities to write and speak using management terminology.
+Among these terms, there are some where the matching of the wording and the meaning is exquisite, and I hope many people will use them.
+On the other hand, there are terms that feel somewhat off—terms I would prefer not to use myself and would rather others not use either.
+Among the latter, one that I have seen frequently lately is "professional manager" (pro-keieisha).
+Generally, this term refers to a type of manager who is evaluated for their management skills and moves from company to company as an executive, rather than the homegrown type who joins a company and rises through the ranks to reach the top of the organization.
+In the sense that they suddenly arrive at a company as a top executive, they can also be called "parachute-style" managers.

-Traditionally, the vast majority of Japanese corporate executives have been the homegrown type who rose through internal promotions, making "professional managers" a minority.
-However, we are increasingly seeing the successes of such executives, including Eiko Harada, who moved from McDonald's Japan to Benesse; Takeshi Niinami, who moved from Lawson to Suntory; and Akira Matsumoto, who demonstrated his skills in restructuring Calbee.
+Traditionally, the vast majority of Japanese corporate managers are homegrown types who have accumulated promotions within the organization, making "professional managers" a minority.
+However, we are increasingly hearing about the activities of such managers, including Eiko Harada, who moved from McDonald's Japan to Benesse; Takeshi Niinami, who moved from Lawson to Suntory; and Akira Matsumoto, who demonstrated his skills in the turnaround of Calbee.
 This is a noteworthy change occurring in Japanese corporate society.
-Therefore, I have no objection whatsoever to applying some kind of term to distinguish these executives from traditional ones.
+Therefore, I have no objection whatsoever to applying some kind of term to distinguish these managers from conventional ones.

-However, I wonder about the term "professional" manager.
-To be clear, the three individuals mentioned above and others called "professional managers" are undoubtedly pros in corporate management with excellent leadership skills.
-Therefore, my discomfort does not stem from calling them professionals.
-Rather, I feel a strong sense of unease about using the word "professional"—an expression that should inherently apply to all managers—as a term to designate only them.
-In Japanese, the antonym of "pro" is "ama" (amateur), and in English, the opposite of "professional" is "unprofessional."
-Following this logic, the term implied for the contrasting concept of traditional managers would be "amateur manager" (unprofessional manager).
-I am likely not the only one who feels this is a rather disrespectful expression.
-I strongly hope that a more appropriate term will be created and become widely used.
+But is "professional" manager really appropriate?
+To avoid any misunderstanding, let me say that the individuals referred to as "professional managers," including the three mentioned above, are undoubtedly pros in corporate management with excellent management skills.
+Therefore, my sense of discomfort does not stem from calling them professionals.
+Rather, I feel a strong sense of discomfort in using the expression "professional"—which should inherently apply to all managers—as a term to point only to them.
+Since the antonym of "pro" in Japanese is "ama" (amateur), and the antonym of "professional" in English is "unprofessional," following this usage implies that the term for the counter-concept, the conventional manager, is "amateur manager" (unprofessional manager).
+I am likely not the only one who feels this is a rather rude expression.
+I strongly hope that a more appropriate term will be born and become widespread.

 *Affiliations and titles are as of the time of publication.